datacarpentry/r-raster-vector-geospatial/episodes/03-raster-reproject-in-r.md

 for the raster object that you want to reproject.
 It cannot be used if *no* CRS is defined.
 Lucky for us, the `DTM_hill_HARV` has a defined CRS.

+> ## Data Tip
-<i class="fa fa-star"></i> **Data Tip:** When we reproject a raster, we
+> When we reproject a raster, we
-move it from one "grid" to another.
+> move it from one "grid" to another.
 Thus, we are modifying the data!
+Keep this
-Keep this in mind as we work with raster data.
+> in mind as we work with raster data.
-{: .notice}
+{: .callout}

 To use the `projectRaster` function, we need to define two things: